isomerpages/moe-sls/_teacher-user-guide/Assess/(C1,iii) Add Short Answer Feedback Assistant.md

 ---
 <h1>(C1,iii) Add Short Answer Feedback Assistant</h1>
 <p>The Short Answer Feedback Assistant (ShortAnsFA) provides suggested marks
-and auto-generated content-related feedback for free-response questions for any subject and level.</p>
+and auto-generated content-related feedback for Free-Response Questions for any subject and level.</p>
 <p><u>Important</u>:</p>
 <ul>
 <li>
 <p>As ShortAnsFA uses generative AI, its response is probabilistic in nature.
 Thus, it may not be suitable for questions involving mathematical computation and may at times be inaccurate.
-Teachers should review the feedback generated before returning it to students.
-ShortAnsFA's capabilities will be continually improved over time and schools can keep a lookout for the latest improvements via the Singapore Learning Designers Circle (SgLDC) Facebook group.</p>
+Teachers can consider using FA-Math for questions that require mathematical computation  instead.
+Also, Teachers can review the feedback generated before returning it to students.
+Also, teachers can review the feedback generated before returning it to students. </p>
 </li>
 <li>
-<p>From June 2024 (R1), ShortAnsFA can provide feedback on a wider variety of responses, including more open-ended responses such as composition writing or reflections. </p>
+<p>ShortAnsFA can provide feedback on a wider variety of responses, including more open-ended responses such as composition writing or reflections.</p>
 </li>
 <li>
 <p>File Submission is disabled when using ShortAnsFA.</p>